nickbrandt/GitLab/doc/user/project/repository/branches/default.md

    - `main`: Projects created with GitLab 14.0 or later.
    - `master`: Projects created before GitLab 14.0.

+New GitLab installations from 13.11 will set a custom default branch name of `main` at the instance level.

 In the GitLab UI, you can change the defaults at any level.
 GitLab also provides the [Git commands you need](#update-the-default-branch-name-in-your-repository) to update your copy of the repository.